 The Effect of Ethanol Concentration on Beta-Cell Development in Zebrafish

-(1) University of Massachusetts Medical School, Worcester, MA; Fuller Science Center, Bancroft School Worcester, MA, (2) Fuller Science Center, Bancroft School Worcester, MA
+(1) University of Massachusetts Medical School, Worcester, Massachusetts; Fuller Science Center, Bancroft School Worcester, Massachusetts, (2) Fuller Science Center, Bancroft School Worcester, Massachusetts

 * These authors made equal contributions